 Sound The Klaxon

 In the land of Brexitcast, a klaxon signals the arrival of an Emergency Brexitcast.
-This is just the name given to any episode that airs outside of the normal Thursday schedule, normally because something major has happened.
+This is simply the name given to any episode that airs outside of the normal Thursday schedule, typically because something major has happened.
 Towards the end of 2018 this was starting to happen with increasing regularity.

 25th November marked the summit at which EU leaders formally signed off both the Withdrawal Agreement and the Political Declaration.
 Described as the “only deal possible” by the President of the European Commission, Jean-Claude Juncker, it was now up to Theresa May to convince Parliament to back it.
-Spoiler alert, they are yet to do so.
+Spoiler alert, they didn’t.